Todai88/Notes/sre/google/04-service-layer-objectives.md

 - 99% of latency clients’ Set RPC calls with payloads < 1 kB will complete in < 10 ms.

 Finally, it's undesirable to insist that SLOs will be met 100%.
 This may reduce innovation and may make development more expensive.
 Instead, use an error budget - a rate at which the SLOs can be missed.
 Track this on a daily or weekly basis, for the team and higher management, if they want regular assessments.
 Basically, the error budget functions a SLO for meeting other SLOs.

+#### Choosing Targets

+As established, the activity of choosing targets is not a purely technical activity.
+It may, for instance,  require establishing use-cases.
+Further, objectives and/or targets may have business implications that need to be reflected in policy decisions.
+As such, SRE should be part of this discussion, but should not be making all the decisions.
+Some suggestions for a more productive discussion could be:

+- *Don't pick a target based on current performance*
+> Adopting values without reflection, may impede any further innovation and development.
+- *Keep it simple*
+> Complicated aggregation in SLIs can obscure changes to system performance, and are difficult to reason about.
+- *Avoid absolutes*
+> Try to not use words like "infinitely" or "always" to describe a system's target.
+Using absolutes will create unrealistic requirements that may make the system expensive to operate.
+- *Have as few SLOs as possible*
+> Decide on a few SLOs that provide good coverage of the system's attributes.
+A good rule of thumb is "if you can't win a conversation about priorities by quoting a particular SLO, it's not worth having that SLO".
+- *Perfection can wait*
+> Refine your SLOs' definitions and targets over time.
+Start with loose targets that you can tighten, instead of starting with overly strict targets.

+**In conclusion, SLOs should be at the core when prioritising work, because they reflect what users care about.**